List of Supernatural and The Winchesters characters: Dagon

 In "The Future", Dagon finds Kelly following her suicide and resurrection by Lucifer's child.
 While Kelly now believes the child to be good, Dagon believes that the child simply acted out of self-preservation.
 Dagon is later attacked by a team of angels led by Castiel who attempt to kill her with the Colt.
 Castiel escapes with Kelly, but Dagon kills one of the angels and tortures the other for information before killing him too.
 Dagon then intercepts Castiel at Heaven's portal, killing the angel Joshua and engaging Castiel in battle.
 Dagon proves to be stronger than the angel, easily beating him to a pulp.
 The intervention of the Winchesters leads only to Dagon breaking Dean's arm and effectively destroying the Colt.
 As Dagon goes to kill Castiel, Lucifer's child empowers the angel from the womb, enabling him to stop Dagon and render her powerless to Dagon's shock.
 With the help of Lucifer's child, Castiel incinerates Dagon, killing her as predicted in a premonition the child shared with Kelly.
 The child's aid against Dagon convinces Castiel of his goodness.

 In the season 13 episode "Lost & Found", the newborn Jack, Lucifer's son, experiences a flashback to Dagon's death when asked what he remembers.
-Jack states that he remembers "when the bad woman burned."
+Jack states that he remembers "when the bad woman burned".

-Dipper

-Dipper is a minor demon portrayed by Shane Dean appearing in season 13 that is loyal to Asmodeus.

-In "Various & Sundry Villains", Dipper, armed with an angel blade, acts as a guard to the captive Lucifer and Castiel.
-Dipper greatly enjoys the two angels predicament and often taunts Lucifer about his lack of power and his attempt to use his powers on a stick while Lucifer impotently threatens Dipper and makes fun of his name.
-Dipper eventually returns to find Castiel and Lucifer arguing and Lucifer's stick gone.
-As Dipper taunts Lucifer about losing his stick, Lucifer suddenly pulls Dipper against the cell bars with telekinesis, burns through his warding and breaks his stick off in Dipper's neck.
-Lucifer explains to a shocked and terrified Dipper that anger is a good motivator and that he forgets that "I'm Lucifer."
-As Dipper turns around, he is confronted by an escaped Castiel who mocks that "someone got mad and broke his warding."
-Castiel smites Dipper and Lucifer steals Dipper's angel blade to arm himself for their escape.
-After killing four more demons that accost them after Dipper's death, Lucifer and Castiel succeed in escaping before Asmodeus can return.